benbalter/benbalter.github.com/_posts/2012-03-05-wordpress-for-government-and-enterprise.md

 ---
 author: Ben Balter
 title: 'WordPress for Government - A Problem of Perception'
-excerpt: 'Among potential government & enterprise users, WordPress has a perception problem especially when compared to Drupal & other "serious" CMSs.'
+excerpt: 'Among potential government and enterprise users, WordPress has a perception problem especially when compared to Drupal and other "serious" CMSs.'
 layout: post
 categories:
   - Technology